 Other work of the Council includes annual interfaith events such as Carbondale in Thanksgiving, and ecumenical events such as the Week of Prayer for Christian Unity.
 In recent years, the Council has held several special events such as Interfaith Week and the community’s tenth anniversary remembrance of Sept.
 11, 2001.
 The Council also supports and promotes community events such as the Martin Luther King, Jr. Unity Service and the Alternative Gift Fair.

-Vice-President: Scott Martin, Baha’i Community of Southern Illinois
+President: Scott Martin, Baha’i Community of Southern Illinois

-Treasurer: Abdus Sami, Islamic Center of Carbondale
+Vice-President: Dr. Mazhar Butt, Islamic Center of Carbondale